aspose-words/Aspose.Words-Documentation/en/cpp/developer-guide/_index.md

 - [Loading, Saving and Converting](/words/cpp/loading-saving-and-converting/) – provides information about different ways to load or save documents and format-specific features useful for converting a document from one format to another.
 - [Rendering](/words/cpp/rendering/) – provides information on how to get a paginated representation from a document in flow-layout page format.
-- [Mail Merge and Reporting](/words/cpp/mail-merge-and-reporting/) – provides information about generating documents, such as reports, catalogs, inventories, and invoices, from templates with mail merge fields.
+- [Mail Merge and Reporting](/words/cpp/mail-merge-and-reporting/) – provides information about generating documents, such as reports, catalogs, inventories, and invoices, from templates with Mail Merge fields.
 - [Programming with Documents](/words/cpp/programming-with-documents/) – provides information on how to programmatically create, modify, and manage documents including changing both their content and visual appearance.

 For a detailed description of classes, methods, and properties refer to the Aspose.Words for C++ API Reference section.